Birch-san/birchlabs-site/src/_posts/2018-05-11-a-soundfont-vst-for-macos.markdown

 Soundfonts are great for making music quickly.
 With no learning or configuration, you can play samples from a variety of instruments and not-instruments.

-I enjoyed soundfonts on FL Studio Windows.
-Mac version coming soon.
-Brilliant!
+I wanted to make soundfont music on FL Studio Mac.

-No soundfont plugin.

-I went to the FL Studio forums to petition that a soundfont plugin be written for macOS.
-I received encouragement from a fellow user:

-> You know how to code? […] Well enough to know both what's easy and rewarding?
-If so, then consider [making it yourself].

-I have now finished.
+There was a nice soundfont plugin for FL Studio Windows, but the (third-party) source code was lost, and would not be ported.

+So, I made my own plugin.

 [juicysfplugin](https://github.com/Birch-san/juicysfplugin) - a soundfont VST for macOS